dibyendumajumdar/ravi/vscode-debugger/README.rst

 This is work in progress but the basic debugger is working with following features.

 * Launch a Ravi/Lua program and stop on entry
-* Step through code
+* Step through code (stepin, stepout, next all behave as stepin)
 * Set breakpoints at line/source level
+* Only local variables are shown in the Variables window
+* No expansion of aggregate structures such as tables yet

-Only source files that are available on disk can be debugged Only tested on Windows 10 so far.
+* Only source files that are available on disk can be debugged

+Only tested on Windows 10 so far.
+Please note that this is not yet ready for use so try at your own risk!

 Installation
 ------------
 To install first build Ravi.
-You should see a binary named `ravidebug.exe` built.
+You should see an executable named `ravidebug` in the build directory.

 Install the debugger extension as follows:

 1. Create a directory named `.vscode/extensions/dibyendumajumdar.ravi-debug-0.0.1/bin` under the home directory.
+On Windows 10 this is under /Users/<username>.
-2. Copy the `ravidebug` executable to the bin folder.
+2. Copy the `ravidebug` executable to the bin folder created above.
 3. Copy the file `vscode-debugger/vscode/extensions/dibyendumajumdar.ravi-debug-0.0.1/package.json` to the directory `.vscode/extensions/dibyendumajumdar.ravi-debug-0.0.1`.

 Now when you open a directory containing Lua programs VSCode should allow you to launch a debug session.
 You will need to change the launch parameters as required but note that right now `LUA_PATH` and `LUA_CPATH` are not passed on to the debugger.